Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 Thanks, Steve.
 Thanks to all of you for taking the time to join us today.
 I'm pleased to report first quarter sales of $5.8 billion, gross profit of $760 million, and earnings per share of $1.46.

-Last quarter, I mentioned, I've never seen greater opportunities for our business.
+Last quarter, I mentioned I've never seen greater opportunities for our business.
 I believe, the first quarter accomplishments and results have provided more evidence for that statement.
 Customers and suppliers are migrating to our platform.
 They see the value of our fully-integrated online and offline component distribution, and our design and supply chain services.
 They see the value in our flexible on-premise and off-premise software-led solutions.

 We're helping customers run mission-critical application securely with a very attractive return on their investment.
 They see the value of our full service sensor-to-sunset sustainable technology solutions to help them repurpose, recondition or responsively dispose of their electronic products.